Odizinne/BigPictureTV/README.md

 [![Github All Releases](https://img.shields.io/github/downloads/odizinne/bigpicturetv/total.svg)]()
 [![license](https://img.shields.io/github/license/odizinne/bigpicturetv)]()

+⚠️ **Maintenance Only**
+This project is now in maintenance mode.
+While existing features will be supported and critical issues may be addressed, no new features or significant updates are planned.

+## Overview

 This project automates switching between a monitor and a TV when launching Steam Big Picture on Windows.

-## Overview

 ![image](.assets/screenshot.png)